-Do you want to learn how to become an entrepreneur?
+Do you want to learn how to become an entrepreneur without money or a degree?
 How can you become a successful entrepreneur?
 What does it take to start a business and build a successful business?
 How did entrepreneurs like Larry Ellison, Bill Gates, Ingvar Kamprad, Michael Dell, Aliko Dangote and Thomas Edison become successful?
 You are going to find out soon.

 “To be a successful business owner and investor, you have to be emotionally neutral to winning and losing.
 Winning and losing are just part of the game.” – Rich Dad

 Why Do You Want to Become an Entrepreneur

 Everyday, employees are quitting their jobs and new business ventures are started all over the world.
 Every day, I come across entrepreneurs basking with enthusiasm and passion just because they have launched their new startup.

 Every day, I hear pitches of employees talking passionately about their desire to start a business.
 While I am not against the launching of new startups, my main concern is the primary aim for which these businesses were started.

 “Aim for the highest.” – Andrew Carnegie